 Aimeo Lodge – Lovely setting with affordable above-water bungalows, but isolated and tired.

 The former Club Bali Hai (one of the first on Moorea Island) looks outdated and a little unloved, but the prime advantage is the exquisite bayside setting, and the kitchenettes in all rooms.
 There are bungalows of thatched roofs and rattan walls above the water or almost on the sand, and a few less appealing ones squeezed between the inlet and road.
-A newer 2-level motel-style block provides minimal views, and also backs onto the road, but offers decent rooms at more-than-decent rates.
+A newer two-level motel-style block provides minimal views, and also backs onto the road, but offers decent rooms at more-than-decent rates.
 The attractive pool faces the bay, with abundant palms adding to the tropical vibe, and a sliver of sand merges with the turquoise waters.
-But it is isolated: about 3km from the facilities at Maharepa village.
+But it is isolated: about three kilometers from the facilities at Maharepa village.

 Aimeo Lodge – The Basics